 More research is needed to pinpoint exactly how long it takes CBD oil to exit the body, but early studies offer some insight.

-Whether you’re using CBD oil supplements to augment your athletic training regimen or simply to naturally promote wellness, you’re likely curious as to how long the product and its compounds stay within your system to encourage balance.
-The answer may impact how you schedule your CBD servings, and whether you opt to take CBD supplements once, twice, or more times every day.
+Whether you’re using CBD oil to augment your athletic training regimen or simply to naturally promote wellness, you’re likely curious as to how long the product and its compounds stay within your system to encourage balance.
+The answer may impact how you schedule your CBD servings, and whether you opt to use CBD products once, twice, or more times every day.

 While the question is simple and straightforward, the answer to how long CBD oil stays in your system is a bit more complex.